-The U.S. Department of Labor’s August 26 blog article Investing in America’s Workers: Q & A with Carlos Morales highlights an inspiring personal success story of an InTech Center apprenticeship program graduate.
+An August 26th blog article by the U.S. Department of Labor titled Investing in America’s Workers: Q & A with Carlos Morales highlights an inspiring personal success story of an InTech Center apprenticeship program graduate.
 In the article, Carlos Morales discusses how he propelled his career from warehouse worker – earning just enough to pay bills – to a thriving apprenticeship with a bright future as industrial electrical technician with California Steel Industries.
 Carlos met with U. S. Labor Secretary Marty Walsh in April during the Secretary’s tour of the InTech Center and shared his experience as an industrial electrician apprentice.

 During his tour of the InTech Center, Secretary Walsh said, “The Biden-Harris administration is committed to strengthening America’s economy by bolstering workforce development and by creating equitable career pathways in every industry and community.
 The InTech Center is a shining example of how public-private partnerships are key to producing a diverse, skilled workforce.”